GreenPioneer/testmsjs/README.md

 -----------------
 We are building in this framework to make your life as a designer or developer easier.
 We believe in making this framework usable for User Experience Designers, Quality Assurance Engineers, Software Engineers, Frontend & Backend Developers & Full Stack Engineers... etc. Were doing this by having key features in the framework we like we listed below:

-- Customizable scaffolding of modules(Still in Development)
+- Customizable CLI for scaffolding of modules
 - Can Build Dynamic Api's based off Schema
 - Can Open Dynamic Query with routes
 - LiveReload & Recompile in Development Env